kravitzer/hyperbolicity/README.md

 DeltaHyperbolicity - Contains 2 projects:
 	1. SDK for creating algorithms.
 	2. Executable that can process graphs with algorithms given as shared-library plug-ins.
-Algorithms - Different algorithm implementations using the SDK just mentioned.
+Algorithms - Different algorithm implementations using the SDK mentioned above.

 Compilation
 ===========

-All project were compiled and tested using MSVC 2012.
+All projects were compiled and tested using MSVC 2012.
 The code relies on Boost (http://www.boost.org).
 It was compiled and tested with Boost 1.53, however it *may* work with earlier versions as well.

 1. Compile Boost (version 1.53 or higher).
 Optionally compile a 64-bit version as well.
+2. Create a root folder for boost.
-2. In Boost's root folder, there should be a folder named "boost" with header files, and a folder named "lib".
-Inside the "lib" folder there should be a "win32" folder with the compiled 32-bit files, and optionally "x64" with the 64-bit files.
+2.1.
+Create a sub-folder named "boost" with Boost's header files.
+2.2.
+Create a sub-folder named "lib", inside which create a "win32" folder with the compiled 32-bit files, and optionally "x64" with the 64-bit compiled files.
 3. Define an environment variable %BOOST_ROOT% that points to Boost's root folder.
 4. Compile the solutions in the following order:
 	4.a.
 Graph (Graph/build/msvc-110/Graph.sln).